Benches clear in Yankees-Mets game after Giancarlo Stanton home run

 - Oops!Something went wrong.Please try again later.

-Benches clear in Yankees-Mets game after Giancarlo Stanton homer originally appeared on NBC Sports Bayarea
+Benches clear in Yankees-Mets game after Giancarlo Stanton homer originally appeared on NBC Sports Chicago

 The New York benches cleared during the Subway Series finale.